waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **'No will to fight!'
 Message:** This message appears when attempting to switch to a Pokémon that has already fainted.
 It is a cursor position error in the party menu, not an indication of a Pokémon's level or willingness to battle.
 (Corrected Turn 152732)

 ## B. Tile & System Mechanics (Master)
+- **Object Impassability (General Rule):** All objects (NPCs, items, signs) are impassable walls.
+Interaction must happen from an adjacent tile.
+Defeated trainers often remain as impassable obstacles.
+- **Pikachu Walk-Through (Exception):** Pikachu is the only NPC/Object that can be walked through.
+This is a key mechanic for certain puzzles.
+If not facing Pikachu, the first directional press turns the character, and the second moves onto the tile.
 - **Boulder Pushing:** The player's character remains in their pushing position after pushing a boulder.
 The push is initiated by walking into the boulder from an adjacent tile.
+- **Cuttable Trees:** These tiles block paths and can be removed by using the field move Cut from an adjacent tile.
+They typically respawn after a map change.
 - **Dead End Area Definition:** An area is NOT a 'dead end' if there are reachable unvisited warps, Reachable Undiscovered Map Connections, OR the `Reachable Unseen Tiles` list for the current map contains entries.
 A room with multiple reachable, non-adjacent exits (warps/connections) is also NOT a dead end, even if all tiles have been seen.
 Adjacent warps are treated as a single exit for this calculation.
-(Corrected Turn 152613, Refined Turn 157367, Corrected again Turn 160895)
+- **Grass:** Standard tall grass where wild Pokémon encounters can occur.
+Walkable like 'ground'.
+- **Ledges:** These tiles allow one-way downward movement.
+A single 'Down' press from the tile above (Y-1) will cause the player to jump to the tile two spaces down (Y+2).
+They are impassable from all other directions.
+- **Off-Screen Gates:** Gates not currently visible on screen ('gate_offscreen' tile type) are treated as potentially open for pathfinding purposes to encourage exploration of alternate routes.
 - **Silph Co.
 Gates:** Locked gates ('closed_gate' tile type) can be opened by interacting with them while possessing the CARD KEY.
 Once opened, they become 'open_gate' tiles and are permanently traversable.
 - **Warp Mechanics (General):** Warps (teleporters, stairs, ladders, elevator pads) are instant.
 Stepping on the tile triggers the map change.
 To return, one must step off the warp tile and then back on.
-- **Off-Screen Gates:** Gates not currently visible on screen ('gate_offscreen' tile type) are treated as potentially open for pathfinding purposes to encourage exploration of alternate routes.
-- **Pikachu Walk-Through Mechanic:** Pikachu is the only NPC/Object that can be walked through.
-This is a key mechanic for certain puzzles.
-If not facing Pikachu, the first directional press turns the character, and the second moves onto the tile.
-- **Cuttable Trees:** These tiles block paths and can be removed by using the field move Cut from an adjacent tile.
-They typically respawn after a map change.
+- **Water:** Crossable only by using the field move Surf.
+Requires standing on an adjacent land tile and using the move from the party menu.
-- **Ledges:** These tiles allow one-way downward movement.
-A single 'Down' press from the tile above (Y-1) will cause the player to jump to the tile two spaces down (Y+2).
-They are impassable from all other directions.
 - **Tile Testing Protocol:** I must be more systematic about testing seemingly impassable tiles, especially in puzzle areas, to confirm they are not interactable or conditionally passable.

 # III.
 Battle Information